 Taking the extra step of crossing strengths and weaknesses with opportunities and threats makes the results of the SWOT more actionable.
 Stopping at the typical quadrant chart doesn’t leave you with specific, actionable, situations that you can pursue or defend against.
 Go back and look at the digital advertising example.
 If you only had the four quadrants of SWOT and didn’t cross them to generate the possible strategies the competitor could take, would that analysis be as actionable?
 Seeing the possible strategies your competitors may take gives you concrete insights from which you can build your own competitive strategy.
 Looking at your competitors from this alternative perspective may also reveal strengths, weaknesses, opportunities, and threats about your own company that you didn’t realize you had.
 Now, the hard part – actually doing it.

-This is where ENGINE’s company assessments can help!
+This is where Big Village’s company assessments can help!
 Clients use our company assessments to review acquisition targets, evaluate potential partners, size up competitors, and assess new suppliers.
 Our company assessments give you a detailed look at a company.
-Download our one-sheet to learn more about how ENGINE’s company assessments can help you today.
+Download our one-sheet to learn more about how Big Village’s company assessments can help you today.

 We create holistic solutions by blending advisory expertise, insights from extensive authoritative published sources, professional insights from peer-recommended experts, rapid consumer surveys, and social media analytics.
-Contact us today to learn how ENGINE can take your company assessments and SWOT analysis to the next level.
+Contact us today to learn how Big Village can take your company assessments and SWOT analysis to the next level.